stepzen-dev/snippets/routing/supplies/README.md

 > **Note**
 > Implementation of the fields (`@rest`) have been omitted for brevity.

-The script `src` must be ECMAScript 5.1 of JSONata and the field's arguments are available as global variables.
+The script `src` must be ECMAScript 5.1 or JSONata and the field's arguments are available as global variables.

 If the returned value is `true` (ECMAScript `ToBoolean` conversion) then